forever9teen/alx-low_level_programming/0x0E-structures_typedef/README.md

-Write a function that initialize a variable of type struct dog
+Define a new type struct dog with the following elements:

+name, type = char *

+age, type = float

+owner, type = char *